vladivolgin/Market/README.md

 ```
 open Market2.xcodeproj
 ```
-If the project uses dependencies through Swift Package Manager, Xcode will automatically download them when the project is first opened.
-Select the target device (simulator or real device) at the top of Xcode.
-Click the "Build and Run" button (triangle) or use the keyboard shortcut Cmd+R to launch the application.
+When working on my project, I set it up to use dependencies through Swift Package Manager.
+This means Xcode automatically downloads everything needed when the project is opened for the first time.
+To test it, you can select the target device (simulator or a real device) at the top of Xcode, then hit "Build and Run" (the triangle button) or just press Cmd+R to launch the app.
 Creating Your First Item
 Launch the application
 Go to the "Add" tab (center button with a plus)